kaycebasques/technicalwriting.dev/principles.rst

 I think this is spot-on but for different reasons than what Tom mentions.
 In order for context injection to work you basically need a database of your content chunked into logical sections.
 All of the content in each section must be closely related due to how embeddings work.
-See [A crash course on context injection] for a detailed explanation of my thinking here.
+See :ref:`crash-course` for a detailed explanation of my thinking here.
 Rigorous, methodical use of headings positions your docs well for logical chunking.

 Regarding "the semantic tagging... elevates the hierarchy and importance of the